-- Scentless or lavender, and rose oils are good for sensitive skins and skins which are prone to razor burn, rashes and soreness.
+- Scentless, lavender, and rose oils are good for sensitive skins and skins which are prone to razor burn, rashes and soreness.

 - Lemon, Lime and Bergamot oils are good for skins prone to cuts and nicks

-- Cedarwood, Peppermint and Sandalwood is very cleansing and caring for the skin, useful for skin prone to breakouts.
+- Cedarwood, Peppermint and Sandalwood are very cleansing and caring for the skin, useful for skin prone to breakouts.

 Brands like Truefitt & Hill and Geo F. Trumpers offer sample packs to make it easier to pick your favorite scents from their wide product range:

-Here are some of my personal favorite’s fragrances:
+Here are some of my personal favorite fragrances:

 - D.R.
 Harris‘ Arlington is a subtle refreshing blend of citrus and fern that never gets on your nerves.